 Today, we can see that ADX is below 20 again, which suggests we’re in another period of consolidation.

 Traders make money in trends.
 ADX highlights strong trends, but other indicators are needed to decide whether the trend is up or down.

 Being long or short a security that is in a narrow trading range ties up trading capital.
 This keeps the trader out of other positions that could be more profitable.
 ADX is one of the few tools traders have to objectively identify trends.
 This can help limit trades in “dead money” securities that have little volatility and low potential profitability.

-If you want to take your trading to the next level, then consider the one used by our colleague colleague Jim Fink.
+If you want to then consider the one used by our colleague colleague Jim Fink.